drbakerusa/Game-Manager/README.md

 Currently, the Game Manager is only supported on Windows.
 As the software is written in .NET 6.0, strictly speaking, there is no technical limitation prevent me from compiling the software for Linux/OSX other than I have no good way to test the software on those platform.
 As such, I have releases for Win x86/x64.
 According to the [.NET 6.0 documentation](https://github.com/dotnet/core/blob/main/release-notes/6.0/supported-os.md), it should run on any Windows OS newer that Windows 7 SP1.
 However, I have only tested it on the latest version of Windows 11 (21H2) and the oldest [supported version](https://docs.microsoft.com/en-us/windows/release-health/supported-versions-windows-client) of non-enterprise Windows 10 (20H2) and I promise it works on those platforms.

 In order for the Game Manager to run, you must supply your F95zone username and password.
 The reason for this is F95zone requires you to be authenticated in order to view the latest game updates on their site (don't complain to me), so the Game Manager must also be authenticated.
-At this time, this is the only place where your credentials are use.
-However, there my be a point in the future where the integration with F95 becomes deeper. **Note: Multi/two factor Authentication is NOT supported!**
+At this time, this is the only place where your credentials are used.
+However, there my be a point in the future where the integration with F95 becomes deeper.

+> **Note:** Multi/two factor Authentication is NOT supported!

 ### Installation